Biographies Characteristics Analysis

 Year of construction: 1995

-The Oriental Pearl is the second tallest TV tower in Asia.
-The sphere at the top of the tower has a diameter of 45 meters and is 263 meters above the ground.
+The Oriental Pearl is the second tallest television tower in Asia.
+The sphere at the top of the tower has a diameter of 45 meters and is located 263 meters above the ground.

 At an altitude of 267 meters there is a revolving restaurant, at an altitude of 271 meters there is a bar and 20 karaoke rooms.

-At an altitude of 350 meters - a penthouse with a viewing platform.
+At an altitude of 350 meters there is a penthouse with an observation deck.

 Height: 540 meters